ashnadua01/ISS_Assignment1/README.md

 Q2.
-    Included in one shell script file named Q2.sh (quotes.txt file had some lines of the form "quote"~ "author", and some lines were of the form "quote" ~ "author", hence the output shows an extra space after the full stop in speech.txt)
+    Included in one shell script file named Q2.sh (quotes.txt file had some lines of the form "quote"~ "author", and some lines were of the form "quote" ~ "author", therfore the output shows an extra space after the full stop in speech.txt, due to different type of input available.)

     Commands:
         chmod +x ./q2.sh